-Total taxes paid by the Group in 2018 amounted to 2.458 million euros, Spain and France being the countries with the largest contributions.
-In this respect, the Group includes all the subsidiary companies that are consolidated by the global integration method.
+Total taxes paid by the Group in 2020 amounted to 821 million euros.
+In this sense, the Group includes all the subsidiary companies that are consolidated by the global integration method.

 - Taxes collected are those that do not have effects on the results, but are collected by Abertis for the tax authorities or are paid by other taxpayers (value added tax, withholdings and the employer’s payment of the workers social security).

-- These amounts show that for each 100 euros of turnover in Abertis, 47 euros are destined to pay taxes.
-More specifically, 29 euros to pay taxes incurred and 18 euros to pay taxes collected.
+In 2020, for each 100 euros of turnover in Abertis, 20 euros are destined to pay taxes.

-- In addition, the tax contribution of toll roads activities, by kilometer of toll road directly managed by Abertis amounts to 311,999 euros, of which 193,301 euros correspond to taxes incurred and 118,698 euros correspond to taxes collected.
+In addition, the tax contribution of toll roads activities, by kilometer of toll road directly managed by Abertis amounts to 96,023 euros.

-A document detailing contributions to the Public Administrations can be found by clicking on Integrated Annual Report for 2018.
+A document detailing the contributions to the Public Administrations can be found by clicking on Integrated Annual Report for 2020.

-The Annual Consolidated Financial Statements of the Group show the taxes incurred and collected, on an accrual basis, which do not necessarily coincide with the payment or refunding of the tax.
-Moreover, as Abertis is a multinational group, the Group's Annual Consolidated Financial Statements incorporate any adjustments and eliminations necessary to avoid duplicity of operations between Group companies.
-The Group's Annual Consolidated Financial Statements can be found by clicking on the following link Annual Consolidated Statements of the Group for 2018.
+The Annual Consolidated Statements of the Group for 2020 show the taxes incurred and collected, on an accrual basis, which do not necessarily coincide with the payment or refunding of the tax.
+Moreover, as Abertis is a multinational group, the Group’s Annual Consolidated Financial Statements incorporate any adjustments and eliminations necessary to avoid duplicity of operations between Group companies.